 i.
 Standard of Proof: The standard of proof that will be utilized by the Grievance Officer in making a determination regarding responsibility will be preponderance of the evidence.
-This means that the i.
-The allegations contained in the Formal Complaint;

-Grievance Officer will determine if it is more likely than not that the Respondent is responsible for the alleged Prohibited Conduct.
+This means that the Grievance Officer will determine if it is more likely than not that the Respondent is responsible for the alleged Prohibited Conduct.